SharathPremkumar/Registration-and-login/README.md

 This serve a full stack web application project, with the help of HTML and Thymeleaf we have designed web pages with good asthetics, but I have not used CSS because I have no idea about it to create a best user interface.
 Eventhough it is not bad User will enjoy withe existing user interface.

 ## 🏁 Getting Started <a name = "getting_started"></a>
+- first create a database with the name used in the datasource url in the application properties.
 - When you run the code on the eclipse IDE, spring boot application will be get started with the server port number.
 - With the help of Hibernate JPA database will also be get connected.
-- Use that port number with http url and test with all end point connectors that are available in Controller class.
+- Use that port number with http url and test web application.
-- See [deployment](#deployment) for notes on how to deploy the project on a live system.
+- See [deployment](#deployment) for notes on how to deploy the project on a web page.

 ### Prerequisites
 - First You need to download all the softwares provided links in the [Built Using](#built_using) section.